 While fruits and insects are common food sources for these primates, their diet can also include grass, bark, and roots.
 Grasses and leaves offer additional nutrients, while bark and roots provide essential fibers, contributing to the overall functioning of the digestive system.
 This flexible and adaptable diet allows monkeys with red bottoms to thrive in a variety of ecosystems and to cope with seasonal fluctuations in food availability.

-In terms of hunting, these primates are not known for their exceptional prowess; however, they may occasionally hunt small animals like rodents and birds to supplement their insect-based protein intake.
-They are agile and possess strong limbs and hands, allowing them to navigate their surroundings and capture prey as needed efficiently.
+These primates are not known for their exceptional hunting prowess; however, they may occasionally hunt small animals like rodents and birds to supplement their insect-based protein intake.
+They are agile and possess strong limbs and hands, allowing them to navigate their surroundings efficiently and capture prey as needed.

 Finally, it is worth noting that some monkeys with red bottoms have been known to raid crops in agricultural areas, leading to conflict with farmers.
 These incidents often result from habitat loss and fragmentation as humans encroach on their natural territories, forcing the primates to seek alternative food sources.